G Suspended Fourth Seventh Ukulele Arpeggio

 Also known as: 7sus4, 7sus

 The G Suspended Fourth Seventh arpeggio contains 4 notes (G, C, D, F).
-Use the interactive fretboard above to explore this arpeggio on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Ukulele.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the G Suspended Fourth Seventh Arpeggio